craigsapp/ATON/README.md

 ===============

 ATON stands for "AT Object Notation."
-It functions in a similar manner to JSON, the main difference is that property values are allowed to contain un-escaped line breaks in ATON property values.
+It functions in a similar manner to JSON, the main difference being that property values are allowed to contain unescaped line breaks in ATON.
 Property keys are indicated by starting a line with the "@" symbol, followed by the property name, then a colon (:) and then the property value.
 Here is a simple example of an ATON file:

 <center>
 <table>